yixuanzona/ComfyUI-ScenePromptViewer/README.md

 ![screenshot](images/image02.png)

-## Features
+## Nodes

+- **Scene Prompt Viewer** — main node
-- Scans a folder and displays each image as a card — thumbnail, filename, and editable prompt textarea
-- Outputs IMAGE batch, prompts, and filenames for downstream processing
+Scans a folder and shows a card per image.
+Outputs IMAGE batch, prompts, and filenames.
+Use `slot_count` to expose individual `image_N` / `prompt_N` sockets for per-image handling.

-- Batch output handles any number of images — use `slot_count` to additionally expose up to 8 individual sockets for images that need separate handling
-- Paired with Scene Output Saver to write results back to disk using the original filenames
+- **Scene Output Saver** — output node, designed to pair with Scene Prompt Viewer Receives the IMAGE batch and filenames, builds a subfolder from your template, and saves each file using its original name.

+- **Scene Prompt Text** — helper node
+A multiline text input for feeding longer prompts into `prompt_in_N` overrides.

 ---